You’re about to start your in vitro fertilization (IVF) journey — or perhaps you’re already on it. But you’re not alone — about

 Exhaustion and fatigue

-- Get seven to eight hours of sleep each night.
+- Get 7 to 8 hours of sleep each night.

 - Try taking 30- to 45-minute naps during the day.

 - Don’t overcommit or overbook yourself.
-Take it easy!
+Take it easy (and say “no” whenever you want to!)

 Stress and anxiety